Keith Aulie: Professional

-Prior to the 2011–12 season, Aulie was demoted to the Toronto Marlies.
+Before the 2011–12 season, Aulie was demoted to the Toronto Marlies.
 On February 27, 2012, he was then traded to the Tampa Bay Lightning in exchange for Carter Ashton.
 After the trade, Aulie split time between the AHL level with the Norfolk Admirals and Syracuse Crunch and the NHL with the Lightning.

 On July 1, 2014, Aulie signed as a free agent to a one-year contract with the Edmonton Oilers.
 On December 31, Aulie was suspended for two games as a result of an illegal check to Calgary Flames center Matt Stajan.

 As a free agent, Aulie accepted a professional try-out contract to attend the training camp of the Arizona Coyotes on September 9, 2015.
 A month into the 2015–16 season, Aulie was signed to a professional try-out contract with the Coyotes AHL affiliate, the Springfield Falcons on November 3, 2015.
-Aulie featured in 7 games for 1 goal over the duration of his try-out before he was released on November 26, 2015.
+Aulie featured in 7 games for 1 goal for his try-out before he was released on November 26, 2015.
 On January 3, 2016, Aulie signed his first European contract, joining HIFK of the Finnish Liiga for the remainder of the season.

-Aulie returned to North America in the off-season, and belatedly signed a professional try-out contract to begin the 2016–17 season with the reigning Calder Cup champions, the Cleveland Monsters, on October 18, 2016.
+Aulie returned to North America in the off-season and belatedly signed a professional try-out contract to begin the 2016–17 season with the reigning Calder Cup champions, the Cleveland Monsters, on October 18, 2016.
 After three scoreless games with the Monsters, Aulie was released from his try-out on October 31, 2016.
 He made a return within the Flames organization on November 3, 2016, signing another professional try-out with AHL affiliate, the Stockton Heat.
 He played out the campaign with the Heat, adding his veteran presence in scoring 2 goals and 7 points in 54 games.

 As a free agent into the 2017–18 season, Aulie again signed late in agreeing to a PTO with the Chicago Wolves of the AHL on October 18, 2017.
 Aulie made 11 scoreless appearances with the Wolves before he was released from his tryout on November 26, 2017.
 On December 15, 2017, he signed with EHC Red Bull München of the German DEL.